Atlanta airport

 Yet Another Reason Airports Should Not Be Named After People

-After 14 years as Bob Hope Airport, the name has changed back to Hollywood Burbank Airport — a name this airport in California has not been officially called since 1978 — and the name change was precipitated primarily by reports that people from east of the Rocky Mountains did not exactly know where Bob Hope Airport was located
+After having been known for 14 years as Bob Hope Airport, the name reverted back to Hollywood Burbank Airport — a name this airport in California has not been officially called since 1978 — and the name change was precipitated primarily by reports that people from east of the Rocky Mountains did not exactly know where Bob Hope Airport was located

 Yet Another Reason Airports Should Not Be Named After People